nasa/ow_autonomy/ow_plexil/README.md

 `src/plans` directory contains the PLEXIL plans.

-`src/plexil-adapter` contains the supporting code needed to run the PLEXIL plans, and also the ROS node implementation.
+`src/plexil-adapter` contains the supporting code needed to run the PLEXIL plans, and also the ROS node implementations.

 See the `README.md` files in each subdirectory for more information.